Eugene Landy: Music and business associations

 Between 1983 and 1986, Landy charged about $430,000 annually, forcing Wilson's family members to devote some publishing rights to his fee.
 Landy received 25% of the copyright to all of Wilson's songs, regardless of whether he contributed to them or not, which band manager Tom Hulett explained was an incentive for Landy to reignite Wilson's drive.
 "It was sort of like, 'Gee, there's nothing coming in now, if you can go make this person well to go create some income ...'"
 Landy expressed similar views.
 "Saying that [I would share in future songwriting royalties] in '84 was like me telling you, 'I'll pay you a million dollars if you can get up and fly around the room.'"
 This arrangement was revoked in 1985, with Landy only receiving rights with a percentage equal to his writing contributions.
 Landy reported that he never received any money, since Wilson had not published any material before the pact was voided.
 Afterward, Wilson paid Landy a salary of about $300,000 a year for advice on creative decisions.

 In late 1987, Landy and Wilson became creative partners in a company called Brains and Genius, a business venture where each member would contribute equally and share any profits from recordings, films, soundtracks, or books.
 Landy was then credited as co-writer and executive producer for Wilson's debut solo album, Brian Wilson, released in 1988.
 Co-producer Russ Titelman disparaged Landy's role in the album's creation, calling him disruptive and "anti-creative".
 Wilson's cousin and bandmate Mike Love denied Landy's claims that the Beach Boys were preventing Wilson from participating on their recordings, and believed that the reason Landy encouraged Wilson to pursue a solo career "was to destroy us.
 Then he would be the sole custodian of Brian's career and legacy."
 Landy maintained that his songwriting collaborations on Brian Wilson earned him less than $50,000.

 In a September 1991 Billboard interview, Landy falsely claimed to have co-written and co-produced the 1965 hit "Eve of Destruction" under the pseudonym P.F.
 Sloan.
 This prompted the real P.F.
-Sloan to pen a letter to Billboard that rebuked Landy's claim.
+Sloan to pen a letter to Billboard that refuted Landy's claim.
 Sloan later surmised that Landy had made the claim in order to gain credibility and appease members of the medical community who were questioning why Landy felt that he was an appropriate songwriting collaborator for Wilson.

 For the publishing of Wilson's autobiographic memoir, Wouldn't It Be Nice: My Own Story, Landy stood to earn 30% of its proceeds.
 The book glorifies Landy and its contents were challenged for plagiarism.
 Landy denied accusations that he was involved as a ghostwriter.
 Wilson later distanced himself from the book.
 In a 1995 court case, Wilson's lawyers argued that HarperCollins were aware that Wilson's statements in the book were either manipulated or written by Landy.